zammad/zammad-org/src/en/reference/rest-api/intro.md

 If you need to search not only in a specific object type, you can do so by using the global search without specifying an object.
-The response may include users, tickets, organizations, knowledgebase articles and answers and chats, depending on your system and content.
+The response may include users, tickets, organizations, knowledge base articles and answers and chats, depending on your system and content.
 This global search behaves like the search in Zammad's UI in the left task bar.
 The available parameters are different to the ones for the endpoint search.